City Centre Ajman: Architecture

-The mall, which is undergoing a renovation, follows a contemporary, intuitive design.
+The mall, which has finished a renovation, follows a contemporary, intuitive design.
 A new wing has been constructed and opened in December 2017.
 It is bathed in natural light due to its skylight roof.
 The design of Ajman shopping mall is done by Eng Hamidullah Mohammady an Afghan Architcure.

 Visitors

 City Centre Ajman records 10.5 million visitors annually, mostly from the Northern Emirates region (Ajman, Sharjah, Ras Al Khaimah and Umm Al Quwain).
 Its includes UAE nationals and residents from the Middle East, North Africa, and South & East Asia.
 The rest are tourists visiting the region.

 Redevelopment

 In 2016, Majid Al Futtaim invested AED 643 million in a phased enhancement project at City Centre Ajman.
 The gross leasable area of the mall has been expanded from its initial size of 34,000 sqm to 55,300 sqm.
 The upgraded mall will be launched in 2019.
-New wing includes North American fashion label Garage, British brand Lush, sportswear store Sun & Sand Sports, and dining outlets like Pizza Express and Nando's.
+New wing includes North American fashion label Garage, British brand Lush, sportswear store Sun & Sand Sports, and dining outlets like Panda Express and Al Baik.
 Construction is being carried out in line with green building practices and Majid Al Futtaim's sustainability strategies.
 Energy-efficient design and procedures, including installing LED lighting and water-saving measures like low-flow faucets and fixtures will reduce the mall's environmental impact, including its carbon footprint.

 The redevelopment phase 1 is expected to completed with the addition of 30 more venues by April 2018.
 Stores added include an Indian cuisine Gazebo, kid's essential brand Mothercare, Carters, electronics store Jacky's, Pure Gold etc. When the new wing was opened in December 2017, 14 chain stores were added.
 Dining areas have been increased to include alfresco seating for some venues.
 Magic Planet, The children's amusement Centre, has been enlarged by 358 sqm and relocated to the new wing, while the number of screens at VOX Cinemas has been increased from six to nine.
 The mall's car park was expanded by 200 bays, taking the number of parking spaces from 1,600 to 1,800 and added the shaded car park.
 Other new facilities include prayer rooms and additional restrooms incorporating baby changing rooms.